sport balls

 So why are we open sourcing our app design thinking in this blog?
 We believe we are uniquely positioned to deliver on these principles because of our team, our history, and our corporate structure.

 • Team.
 Our engineering team is led by PodPlay Co-Founder and CTO Ilya Rivkin.
 His previous startup, Clarity Money, was acquired by Goldman Sachs, which allowed us to lure him back to his roots building in SportsTech.
 Prior to Clarity, Ilya spent many years at R/GA, a digital agency, where his major projects were building the Equinox mobile app and the Nike+ running mobile app.
 These projects required creating best-in-class mobile experiences AT SCALE.
 90% of our engineering, product, and design teams worked on those two projects with Ilya.
 Our hiring hit rate on the tech team has been close to 100% because everyone we have hired is a known quantity and high trust.
-It is a dream team that is shipping code at a velocity not seen elsewhere in the club management software space.
+It is a dream team that is shipping quality code at a velocity not seen elsewhere in the club management software space.

 PodPlay clients may be venues, but we believe we will serve them best by designing an amazing experience for their customers.
 Our goal, as it has been from Day 1, is to build and refine a system that is highly functional but intuitive and delights customers.
 True to our roots as a consumer company, the technology we build for PodPlay clients is squarely a B2B2C offering.